bees-hive/elegant-git/docs/commands.md

 A `[branch-name]` argument allows you to redefine the upstream branch.
 It supports both local and remote branches.

-If the upstream branch has a remote-tracking branch or is a remote branch, it fetches before making a rebase.
+If the upstream branch is a remote branch, a fetch is invoked before making a rebase in order to get the latest changes.

 If there is a rebase in progress initiated by this command, it will be continued prior to running the main logic.